valekimi/final-project/READMEproject.md

       }
       this.tasks = fetchedTasks || []
     },

     async addTask(newTask) {
+      // Associate the task with the current user's user_id newTask.user_id = useUserStore().user.id
       // Add the new task to the database const { data, error } = await supabase.from('tasks').insert(newTask)